lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork5.md

 ## Grading turnaround
-Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 5 minutes during class and every hour until 6am the following day.
+Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 5 minutes from 8am to 11am on the class day, and then every hour until 6am the following day.
 The 6am run is the final grade.
 Scores will be uploaded to D2L by the next class period.